Resisting Arrest

 Many resisting arrest allegations begin during routine traffic stops.
 Officers may claim a driver or passenger became argumentative, refused commands, delayed compliance, or physically resisted during the encounter.

-In some cases, confusion, fear, or misunderstanding contributes to the escalation.
+In some situations, confusion, fear, or misunderstanding contributes to the escalation.

 OVI and Intoxication-Related Arrests

 Alcohol or drug allegations are frequently connected to resisting arrest charges.
-Officers may interpret impaired balance, delayed responses, emotional behavior, or confusion as intentional resistance.
+Officers may interpret impaired balance, tense behavior, delayed responses, or confusion as intentional resistance.

-These cases often involve disputed officer observations and body camera footage that deserves careful review.
+These cases often involve disputed officer observations and body camera footage that deserve careful review.

-Crowded environments, alcohol consumption, and conflicting witness accounts can create serious factual disputes regarding what actually occurred during the arrest.
+Crowded environments, disputes, intoxication-related allegations, and conflicting witness accounts can create factual disagreements regarding what actually occurred during the arrest.

 Domestic Disturbance Calls

-Domestic disturbance investigations are highly emotional and unpredictable.
-Police officers responding to tense situations sometimes make arrests based on incomplete or conflicting information gathered at the scene.
+Domestic disturbance investigations are highly stressful and unpredictable.
+Officers responding to tense situations sometimes make arrests based on incomplete or conflicting information gathered at the scene.

-In these situations, resisting arrest allegations may arise even when a person was confused, emotional, or attempting to understand officer instructions.
+In these situations, resisting arrest allegations may arise even when a person was confused, overwhelmed, or attempting to understand officer instructions.

 How We Defend Resisting Arrest Charges